scaphold-io/scaphold-docs/docs/authentication/permissions.md

 By default, we create a special `admin` role for each of your apps.
 Users that are enrolled into the `admin` role are given full access to your GraphQL API without having to specify any custom permissions.

+!!! note

-> `Role` scoped permissions can be used alongside existing `Relation` scoped permissions to easily create complex access control rules.
-Let's take an example where we would like to have a <b>set of notes</b> that <b>only executives of my company can see</b>.
+    `Role` scoped permissions can be used alongside existing `Relation` scoped permissions to easily create complex access control rules.
+Let's take an example where we would like to have a **set of notes** that <b>only executives of my company can see</b>.
     Part of our schema might look something like this:

 ```graphql
 // Schema